 Her suit is pitched as a moment of 2016 election year truth for Fox star Kelly (Charlize Theron), a smart and canny anchor who took fire from “The Crazies” (how everybody in Fox describes their far right audience) when she stopped declaring Jesus and Santa Claus were white and started hitting MAGA candidate Donald Trump for his lifelong misogyny.
 In the film, Kelly is reluctant to speak up in support of Carlson, but eventually moved to act, even as she lets us pick up on her being cunning enough to see how this could be of personal benefit.

 And then there’s naive, idealistic conservative Florida Christian Kayla (Margot Robbie), a fictional young producer with Carlson’s show, then O’Reilly’s.
-She’s a True Believer, “an influencer in the Jesus space” speaking up for “Evangelical Millennials ki it” who becomes EveryWoman whose experiences with the Weinstein-esque Ailes represent decades of his predations.
+She’s a True Believer, “an influencer in the Jesus space” speaking up for “Evangelical Millennials” who becomes EveryWoman whose experiences with the Weinstein-esque Ailes represent decades of his predations.

 All three narrate their chunks of the story, taking us through Carlson’s seeing the writing on the wall for her and plotting her revenge, and Kelly’s eye-opening realization that these rabid right wingers she’s been throwing red meat to will hurt her or her family (Mark Duplass is well-cast as her husband), fanatics egged-on by then-candidate Donald Trump.